 Try to locate the source of the problem

 If it is not the cable that is not working, perhaps you can check out the plug.
 How will you know if it is the plug that is problematic?
-Try to push down the plug on the gadget, if you would suddenly hear a sound, this may indicate that the plug is causing the problem.
+Try to push down the plug on the gadget; if you would suddenly hear a sound, this may indicate that the cap is causing the problem.

 Fixing the Issues

-Now that you have located the cause of the problem, you have to remember that there are different solutions that are available depending on what your issue is.
+Now that you have located the cause of the problem, you have to remember that different solutions are available depending on what your issue is.

 If your problem is the cable

 You would need to figure out where the break is.
 Once you find it, you would need to cut the cord.
-See if there are some areas that are shredded, if there is any, this area would have to be removed.
-Do remember that the cords would have to be even otherwise, you will be causing more problems to your headphones.
-You need to splice the wires together in order to make it work again.
-You also need to solder it after so that the wires will stay put.
+See if some areas are shredded, if there is any, this area would have to be removed.
+Do remember that the cables would have to be even otherwise; you will be causing more problems with your headphones.
+It would help if you spliced the wires together to make it work again.
+It would help if you also soldered it after so that the cables will stay put.

 If your problem is the plug

-If in case your problem is the plug, you simply need to purchase a new plug.
-The plug can be purchased cheaply from some stores.
-It will be your choice if you would try to repair it on your own or if you would ask a technician to repair it for you.
+If in case your problem is the plug, you need to purchase a new cap.
+The cap can be bought cheaply from some stores.
+It will be your choice if you would try to repair it on your own or if you would ask a technician to fix it for you.
 It can be helpful if the cable can be removed from the plug and easily placed again.
-If not, you would need to cut the cable, strip the wires and connect the wires to the plug.
-Make sure not to make mistakes in order to make the plug work effectively.
-Again the wires would need to be soldered to the plug.
+If not, you would need to cut the cord, strip the wires and connect the wires to the socket.
+Make sure not to make mistakes to make the plug work effectively.
+Again the wires would need to be soldered to the socket.